d1618033/python-redfish-utility/docs/slate/source/includes/_ilorepositorycommands.md

         command1: ApplyUpdate ilo5_137.bin
 </pre>

 >To add an install set run the command with the `add` argument followed by the install set json file.
-If using sequence type json file (see below) the `--name` option must be included.
+While using sequence type json file its not necessary to include --name flag, in this scenario the iLO will provide default install set name.

 <pre>
 iLOrest > <span style="color: #01a982; ">installset add myinstallset.json</span>